 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3005 [0.5 credit] Medieval Aristocratic Life

 A general examination of the life of European ruling elites from the ninth to the 13th century, with special reference to the Anglo-Norman and French experiences of noble power, conduct, and prestige.
 (Field a).